JPMorgan's Dimon visits Taiwan to meet staff, clients -source | Law-Order

 - Country:

-Jamie Dimon, the chief executive of U.S. bank JPMorgan Chase & Co, is visiting Taiwan on Friday, a source with direct knowledge of the matter said, his first trip to the island in a nearly a decade, after he concluded a visit to China this week.
-Dimon's visit to Taipei, where JPMorgan has had a banking presence since 1970, comes amid heightened tension over the democratically-governed island, which Beijing claims as its own territory.
+Jamie Dimon, the chief executive of U.S. bank JPMorgan Chase & Co, is visiting Taiwan on Friday, a source with direct knowledge of the matter said, his first trip to the island in a nearly a decade, after concluding a visit to China this week.
+Dimon's trip to Taipei, where JPMorgan has had a banking presence since 1970, comes amid heightened tension over the democratically-governed island, which Beijing claims as its own territory.
 Taiwan strongly rejects China's sovereignty claims.

 But China, which bristles at visits to Taiwan by foreign government officials, tends to ignore trips by business executives, who usually keep clear of politics.
 "The Chinese are much more concerned about U.S. government contacts with Taiwan than they are with private firms and banks doing business," said Andrew Collier, managing director at Orient Capital Research in Hong Kong.

 "As long as executives steer clear of political statements, they should be able to pass the Chinese litmus tests."
-On Dimon's trip, he will meet bank employees and clients, said the source, who sought anonymity as the plans were not public, while adding that no meetings were planned with Taiwan officials.
+Dimon will meet bank employees and clients in Taiwan on his visit, said the source, who sought anonymity as the plans were not public, while adding that no meetings were planned with Taiwan officials.

 A JPMorgan spokesperson declined to comment.
 Bloomberg first reported the development.